Best High-Protein Foods at Costco for Easy Meal Prep

 How to Store Costco Proteins Without Waste

-When you get home, divide large packs into smaller servings.
+When you get home, divide large packs into smaller servings before putting anything away.

 Step 3: Freeze What You Will Not Use Within 2 to 3 Days